Our Curriculum Intent

 ‘All pupils should write clearly, accurately and coherently adapting their language and style in and for a range of contexts, purposes and audiences’ DfE 2016

 At Greenholm Primary School, we use the DfE’s National Curriculum for English (2014) to guide the teaching of writing throughout the school.
 This encompasses both transcription (handwriting and spelling) and composition (articulating ideas and structuring them in speech and writing).
 Any writing task undertaken by pupils is underpinned by a focus on audience and purpose, in order for children to be aware of who they are writing for and why they are writing.

 Pupils begin to use the school handwriting script in EYFS, where pupils are provided with opportunities to write their own thoughts in a variety of independent and supported settings in both indoor and outdoor environments.
-They begin to form letters correctly and this continues throughout the school.
+They begin to form letters correctly and this continues throughout the school following the school’s handwriting scheme.
 Pupils have the chance to articulate their own ideas linked to class texts or their own interests and this forms the basis for the composition of their writing.
-Across the school, there is a focus on analysing good quality writing for audience and purpose to form a basis for children’s own writing.
-Writing is then modelled by the teacher before children are given opportunities to rehearse the skills they have learnt and apply them in a range of independent contexts.
-As pupils move into KS2, they are expected to plan their writing and write for a wider range of audiences, purposes and in a variety of genres.
+Across the school, there is a focus on high quality teacher modelling linked to success criteria before children are given opportunities to rehearse the skills they have learnt and apply them in a range of independent contexts, including the opportunity to plan their own writing.
+As pupils move into KS2, there is a focus on analysing good quality writing for audience and purpose to form a basis for children’s own writing.
+They are expected to write for a wider range of audiences, purposes and in a variety of genres.

 Grammar is taught daily across the school linked to the grammar appendix.
 Grammatical terminology is introduced gradually as the pupils move through the school and knowledge and understanding is developed contextually and applied in pupils’ writing.
 Pupils sit the punctuation and grammar statutory assessment test at the end of KS2.